uohzxela/ex_format/README.md

 ## Running locally

-Note that this formatter requires Elixir >= v1.5 to work.
-As of now, Elixir v1.5 is still unreleased, however, you can build it manually from the master branch.
+Note that this formatter requires Elixir >= v1.5 to work, and works best with Elixir v1.6.
+As of now, Elixir v1.6 is still unreleased, however, you can build it manually from the Elixir [master](https://github.com/elixir-lang/elixir) branch.

 Run `iex -S mix` to compile the project and open the Elixir interactive shell.